Challenge the Relevance of Operational Data Tracking

 Good businesses concentrate only on this small number of key metrics to focus the attention of an entire organisation with simple objectives.
 Focusing on this small number of metrics can then assist in driving the behaviour of the larger business to move in a single unified direction and give the greatest chance of success.
 This is often known as a ‘dashboard’ for performance.
-So called because just as in a vehicle it’s the salient information that informs the driver as to the status of the vehicle and enables the driver to take appropriate action if necessary.
+So-called because just as in a vehicle it’s the salient information that informs the driver as to the status of the vehicle and enables the driver to take appropriate action if necessary.

-Data that supports the Dashboard: Data from the Bottom up
+Data that supports the Dashboard: Data from the Bottom-up

 At the next tier down, it then follows that key parts of a large organisation should also have a similar focus on generating, tracking and using data, but; only if it has a significant effect on the business data in the next level up i.e. the top level business metrics recorded in the Dashboard.

 The cascade continues downward from the overall business at the top of the pyramid, to the day to day performance of an individual line at the bottom.
-A common thread remains – all data and information remains connected to that of the company’s original reason for being in business.
-At the operational level this could be a manufacturing line, a sales team, a marketing strategy etc. The bottom of the pyramid also has the greatest potential for the largest amount of data generation, it also has the most potential to be removed from the Top level Business KPI’s.
+A common thread remains – all data and information remain connected to that of the company’s original reason for being in business.
+At the operational level, this could be a manufacturing line, a sales team, a marketing strategy etc. The bottom of the pyramid also has the greatest potential for the largest amount of data generation, it also has the most potential to be removed from the Top level Business KPI’s.

 We live in the age of technology, the ability to generate and track data in huge quantities is something that was not available to our forefathers only a generation ago.
-The ease in which we can generate data does not come without risk.
+The ease with which we can generate data does not come without risk.
 Phrases such as ‘Paralysis by Analysis’ have not come into common currency without due cause.
 Data at any level must be relevant to the business or it is a waste of effort and resource to; generate, analyse, or, worst still, irrelevant data can drive behaviours that are incongruous with the top level business metrics.

 SPC data fits directly into the Operational data portion of the triangle.
 An example of SPC data on a manufacturing line needs to fit with the business overall strategy.